SalomePlatform/shaper/src/SketchPlugin/doc/circleFeature.rst

 The feature Circle creates a circle in the current Sketch.

-To add new Circle to the Sketch:
+To add a new Circle to the Sketch:

 #. select in the Main Menu *Sketch - > Circle* item  or
 #. click **Circle** button in Sketch toolbar: